ProsperiaInc/aws-blockchain-fabric-quickstart/README.md

 ## References

-Building and deploying an application for Hyperledger Fabric on Amazon Managed Blockchain
+Building and deploying an application for Hyperledger Fabric on Amazon Managed Hyperledger
 https://github.com/aws-samples/non-profit-blockchain